 The forgotten chemical attack

 If you recall my recent report on the alleged 24th March chemical attack you will be aware that there isn’t a single shred of evidence, written or physical, in the public domain that supports, even the mere hint, there was a chemical attack on this day.
 There’s simply not a mention of it anywhere.
-Even the NATO backed head of Bellingcat, Eliot Higgins writes:
+Even the head of Bellingcat, (a NATO backed investigative website) Eliot Higgins, writes:

 Higgins would go on to say that it’s as if its didn’t even happen: